 Planting rice requires hard work as the field needs to be ready, usually by plowing the field as the first step.
-Farmers also survey the field, pulls weeds that emerges and pick up snails (usually golden apple snails) that they would see as this snails are invasive and would eat up the young rice seedlings.
+Farmers also survey the field and pull weeds that emerge and pick up snails, usually golden apple snails that they would see as this snails are invasive and would eat up the young rice seedlings.
 This is what I saw during my childhood as I grow up in the farm.
 Back then, farmers used carabaos on plowing and later on as I grow up, the kuliglig has also been use for plowing as substitute for the carabao, which is known as the "farmers best friend.".

 This is a kuliglig, and is powered by a multi-purpose gasoline engine.
 In the Philippines, farmers use it to get the field ready.
-The name literally pertains to the sound of cricket.
-And I remember I hate hearing the sound it emits as it goes on for days.
+The name literally pertains to the sound of cricket in the Filipino language.

 This black rice known as the "forbidden rice" or "Chinese black rice," is rich in nutrients, iron, antioxidants and has fiber.
 Another interesting thing about this is that once cooked, the color turned to be deep purple in color.